The #1 Rule You Need for Business Tax Planning

 - State and local income taxes, depending on your business location.

 - Business licenses and permits, depending on your business location and business type.

 - Employment taxes.
 While most employment taxes are federal, states may have different employment tax costs.

 - Self-employment taxes can be higher or lower, depending on your total business income.

 Monitor Tax Law Changes

-The newest tax law changes from the 2018 Tax Cuts and Jobs Act has many effects on your business planning.
+The newest tax law changes from the 2018 Tax Cuts and Jobs Act will affect your business planning.
 The new law includes a lower flat corporate income tax rate and lower rates for individuals.
 But these lower rates are offset by higher standard deductions and elimination of the personal exemption.
-This is an effort at simplification, but it eliminates or reduces the effects of tax shields like mortgage interest.
+This is an effort at simplification, but it eliminates or reduces the effects of tax shields such as mortgage interest.
 Other business and personal tax deductions have been reduced or eliminated.

 A possible benefit to small businesses that are not corporations may be a 20 percent tax cut on business net income in addition to typical business deductions.
-You will need to pay careful attention to this possible deduction to see if it benefits your small business.
+Check if this possible deduction will benefit your small business.

-Being organized and having great business tax records is also important to minimize taxes.
+Well-organized business tax records are important to minimize taxes.
 If you have a record of all business expenses (including small items like petty cash), you can add them to your business tax form and reduce your profit for the year.
 Having good records is most important in accounting for travel, meals, and entertainment expenses.
 Without good records, you risk being denied the deductions if your business gets audited.